 How to do a balance transfer with American Express

-From there, you’ll click on “Transfer Balances.”
+- From there, you’ll click on “Transfer Balances.”

 What to know after completing a balance transfer with American Express

-Once you have initiated your balance transfer, you still need to track the process from start to finish.
-Here are the steps you should take to ensure your balance transfer goes off without a hitch:
+Once you have initiated your balance transfer, you’ll still need to track the process from start to finish.
+To ensure your balance transfer goes off without a hitch, be sure to: